ArinW/upgraded-Reddit-search-system/README.md

 * Mixed subreddit sources for diversity
 * Screenshots comparing baseline vs. filtered outputs (see below)

+Overview of data here: https://drive.google.com/file/d/19-L9uokhJ72hHRwOqGjXF28cygm3ZcYa/view data info here: Data info.jpg sample data here: Sample data.jpg
+(if you get a slightly different number of post after fun our code, it may because more post are create recently with given key words)
 ## Key Features

 Our system improves on Reddit's native search by: